aultimus/adtracker/README.md

 $ adtracker
 ```

-ad_count and track endpoints serve as get and increment operations.
+ad_count and track endpoints serve as get and increment operations for the given ID
 example client usage:

 ```bash